iakta/hugocockpit/README.md

 `hugo_theme`| | theme used to generate Hugo site `cockpit_storage_prefix`| /storage/hugo | prefix of Hugo specific subdir of the root finder `hugo_extra_params`| --cleanDestinationDir | any parameter you want to be passed to hugo while generating a site

+## Common problems

+Most problems are due to write permissions.
+Please ensure that the folder (and subfolders) where Hugo will run and put output files, can be written by the user that runs your web server.

+`chown -R www-data:www-data /var/www/hugo_installation/public/default`

+A command like that (change paths and users according to your setup) should be enough in most cases.